OpenEvalProject/evals/manuscripts/elife-56351/v2/manuscript.md

 ## Abstract

 Sucrose-non-fermenting-1-related protein kinase-2s (SnRK2s) are critical for plant abiotic stress responses, including abscisic acid (ABA) signaling.
 Here, we develop a genetically encoded reporter for SnRK2 kinase activity.
 This sensor, named SNACS, shows an increase in the ratio of yellow to cyan fluorescence emission by OST1/SnRK2.6-mediated phosphorylation of a defined serine residue in SNACS.
 ABA rapidly increases FRET efficiency in N. benthamiana leaf cells and Arabidopsis guard cells.
 Interestingly, protein kinase inhibition decreases FRET efficiency in guard cells, providing direct experimental evidence that basal SnRK2 activity prevails in guard cells.
-Moreover, in contrast to ABA, the stomatal closing stimuli, elevated CO 2 and MeJA, did not increase SNACS FRET ratios.
-These findings and gas exchange analyses of quintuple/sextuple ABA receptor mutants show that stomatal CO 2 signaling requires basal ABA and SnRK2 signaling, but not SnRK2 activation.
-A recent model that CO 2 signaling is mediated by PYL4/PYL5 ABA-receptors could not be supported here in two independent labs.
+Moreover, in contrast to ABA, the stomatal closing stimuli, elevated CO2 and MeJA, did not increase SNACS FRET ratios.
+These findings and gas exchange analyses of quintuple/sextuple ABA receptor mutants show that stomatal CO2 signaling requires basal ABA and SnRK2 signaling, but not SnRK2 activation.
+A recent model that CO2 signaling is mediated by PYL4/PYL5 ABA-receptors could not be supported here in two independent labs.
 We report a potent approach for real-time live-cell investigations of stress signaling.

 ## Introduction